-Q&A with Ntooitive’s Chief Digital Officer Brian Johnson: In the Aftermath of Gannett Advertisers Hit byDomain Spoofing, How Can the Industry Change to Better Protect Against Ad Fraud?
+Q and A with Ntooitive’s Chief Digital Officer Brian Johnson: In the Aftermath of Gannett Advertisers Hit byDomain Spoofing, How Can the Industry Change to Better Protect Against Ad Fraud?

 For nine months, Gannett Co. unintentionally misrepresented billions of ad placements to their advertising clients.
 While the mistake is currently being rectified, the marketing and advertising world are reeling in the aftermath.